 The rule related to the Personal account states debits the receiver and credits the giver.
 In other words, if a person receives something, the receiver’s account shall be debited and if a person gives something, the giver’s account shall be credited.

 For example, if Mr. X receives cash of Rs.
-10,000 from Mr. Y then in the books of Mr. Y, Mr. X will be the receiver so the account of Mr. X will be debite with an amount of Rs.
+10,000 from Mr. Y then in the books of Mr. Y, Mr. X will be the receiver so the account of Mr. X will be debited with an amount of Rs.
 10,000.

 2. Real Account: